Sagittarius has a popularity rating of » 63.15%Zodiac Sign Poll » Sagittarius is the 7th least popular zodiac sign. (52 Votes.) What do you think?

 They have both profound and widely ranging minds, equipped with foresight and good judgement, and they can be witty conversationalists.
 They love to initiate new projects (they make excellent researchers) and have an urge to understand conceptions that are new to them. they think rapidly, are intuitive and often original, but are better at adapting than inventing and are at their best when working with colleagues of other types of character that compliment their own.
 They are strong-willed and good at organizing, a combination that gives them the ability to bring any project they undertake to a successful conclusion.
 Their generosity can be balanced by their extreme care at handling their resources.

 Sagittarians are ardent, sincere and straightforward in love, normally conventional and in control of their sexual natures.
 Yet if thwarted, they may easily allow their failure to embitter their whole lives or they may revenge themselves upon the opposite sex by becoming cynically promiscuous.
 They are more apt then the average to make an uncongenial alliance.
-If their marriages are successful, they will be faithful spouses and indulgent parents; but their innate restlessness will inspire them to use even the most satisfying m nage as a base from which to set out on their travels.
+If their marriages are successful, they will be faithful spouses and indulgent parents, but their innate restlessness will inspire them to depart from even the most satisfying of relationships.
 They need to fell free and are often faced with the choice of allowing their careers to take over their lives at the expense of the love of their spouse and family.
 Sagittarian women are the counterparts of their men; even if they have no career to rival their love, they find it difficult to express affection and may run the risk of being thought frigid.

 In other personal relationships they are reliable, seldom betraying any trust given to them.
 They can, however, be impulsively angry and both male and female Sagittarians know how to be outspoken and exactly what expressions will hurt their adversaries most.
 On the other hand they are magnanimous in forgiving offences and are responsible when looking after the elderly in the family.